 The five-day event kicked off on a Wednesday night with the 4th Annual Independent Designer Runway Show.
 The show featured eight up-and-coming designers showing their finished collections after six months of mentoring by the fashion week panel.
 The featured designers included Cute Like Mad by Jeanette Svensk Li, Daniel Ressa by Daniel Ressa, Dawson & Deveraux by Sophie Karen, Dream Dresses by P.M.N. by Phoung Minh Nguyen, Iris Klein by Iris Klein, RO2 by Rana Ottaviani, VARSHA by Varsha Agarwal and Victoria Postolit by Victoria Postolit.
 This year’s board consisted of Bruce Pflaumer of Michael Bruce Image Consulting, Marj Turner of Fashion Group International, Amanda Zurita, style editor of Seattle Met Magazine and fashion industry veteran Patricia Wolfkill.

 Before the shows, VIP guests were treated to drinks and hors d’oeuvres in a stylish party setting with lush seating and beautiful illustrations by fashion illustrator Blair Breitenstein, a native of Mercer Island, WA.
 Taking my seat in the press section gave me a perfect view of the runway so I could get some snapshots of my favorite looks.
-I even found myself sitting next to Kim Peterson, correspondent for the Seattle Refined television show and founder of Uniquely Savvy.
+I even found myself sitting next to Kim Peterson, a correspondent for the Seattle Refined television show and founder of Uniquely Savvy.
 From beginning to end, I was in complete awe of the level of detail and craftsmanship of each item of clothing.
 Each look was cohesive to the overall collection, which made it hard to choose a fan favorite at the end of the show.
 I had to go with my gut and pick Dawson & Deveraux because those sequined dresses gave me life.
 However, the fan favorite award went to my third choice, VARSHA (my second choice was Dream Dresses by P.M.N.).

 Designer Phoung Minh Nguyen was chosen by the panel as the winner of the show with her wedding gown collection titled “Autumn Glamour” for its stunning beauty, creative design and extraordinary attention to detail.
 She received a prize package including $5,000 furnished by The Bellevue Collection and the Kemper Freeman family and the opportunity to have her collection featured in seven free-standing frames located throughout Bellevue Square.
 Designer Varsha Argarwal was selected as the Runner Up by the panel.
 She received a total of $3,500 in prize money for her collection.